mobusiapps/MobusiMediationSDK-iOS/README.md

 ```

 Below are the following methods of how to request different ad formats, the parameters are the
 “delegate” and the “zone” refers to where the advertising format can be kept track of.
+Is not a good practice call any show method immediately after the init call.
+When a format ad is loaded you will be warned in the "advertLoaded" delegate method, that's a good time to call any show method if you want.

 ```objectivec
 MobusiMediationLayer.showBannerAd(with: self, zone: "home", viewController: self)